ldesrosi/mcm-mgmt/README.md

     You will need to modify `<<YOUR IMAGE REGISTRY>>` with your OCP image registry route, omitting the `https://`.

+## Setting the tags against the clusters

+From the menu `Automate Infrastructure -> Clusters`, modify your clusters label to add:
+Key: `managed-cluster` Value: `true` for managed cluster
+Key: `hub-cluster` Value: `true` for mcm cluster

+Implication here is that you imported your MCM cluster as part of the list of managed clusters.

 ## Commands to run

 1. Setup Policies